mtzfactory/nango/docs/docs/reference/SDKs/node.md

 Other client SDKs are planned, but currently the node.js client is the only officially supported client of Nango.

 It is written in TypeScript and includes types in its npm package for direct use in a TypeScript project.
 Of course you can also use it in any JavaScript based project that supports ES6.
 Our node-client supports both ES modules based imports and commonJS type requires.

-You can find a full example of using the node-client in our quickstart example here: [`run-quickstart.js` source code](https://github.com/NangoHQ/nango/blob/main/examples/quickstart/run-quickstart.js)

 If you want to go even deeper, the [full source code of node-client](https://github.com/NangoHQ/nango/tree/main/packages/node-client) is available in our GitHub repo (check the `lib` folder for the source files).